AmanRajSharma001/S-W-Project-ProjectAnime-Recommendations-/README.md

                         * NOTE: Please Open index.html as its "HOME PAGE". *
-        * NOTE2: All Videos in one page might take around (30seconds to 1:15minutes) to load. *
+      * NOTE2: All Videos in one page might take around (30seconds to 1:15minutes) to load on safari other browsers are quick *

                             *Link for the website will be provided soon!!*